ChiaHanTu/my-library/MSSQL/Database.md

 ### 2NF

 - Include all the rules of the 1NF
-- Each set of related data should be stored in a seperate table.
+- Each set of related data should be stored in a separate table.